 Chiaogoo produces some great needles, and these are no exception.
 A set of interchangeable circular needles designed for a wide range of knitting projects.

-These have a great variety of sizes in needles, plus extra long cords for large blankets.
+These have a great variety of types of sizes in needles, plus extra long cords for large blankets.
 They’re made with durable, high-quality stainless steel.
-They’re also very nice looking needles.
+Knit anything from film characters to socks!

 For more information, read my full review of the Chiaogoo red lace interchangeable set.